PLOS/ambraproject/Developer-Overview.md

 Mostly, this means data that we need for rendering a link or displaying it in a list, such as the title, publication dates, publication stage (i.e., whether it is an uncorrected proof), and its relationships with other articles.

+The golden rule is that Rhino never should parse the manuscripts of a linear number of articles in order for Wombat to render a single page.
+In a context where metadata from many articles is being aggregated, that data must be read from the database.

 Wombat's main role in parsing data (the third category) is transforming the article body text into HTML.
 Wombat also is responsible for parsing the